VNGRD/quartz/content/notes/gardening existential crisis.md

 - [Digital Gardening for Non-Technical Folks](https://maggieappleton.com/nontechnical-gardening)
 # Related
 - [[outside wilds#12.2023]]
 - [[the garden]] → *Is my garden really a garden?
-Or is it just a flowery notebook filled with class notes and haphazardly strewn about musings?*
+Or is it just a flowery notebook filled with class notes and haphazardly strewn-about musings?*